Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Numerical simulations

 where the unknowns are the updated coordinates and the Lagrange multipliers.
 The quadratic character of the constraint, as well as the trigonometric functions involved in the calculation of the inter-vertex distances, make this scheme highly nonlinear.
-Fortunately, the values of the Lagrange multipliers obtained with Eq. \eqref{eq:lambex}, although inaccurate, usually require but small corrections.
-In this work, such values are used to initialize a Levenberg-Marquardt algorithm carried out by the built-in MATLAB gradient-based nonlinear solver \texttt{fsolve}.
+Fortunately, the values of the Lagrange multipliers obtained with Eq. \eqref{eq:lambex}, although inaccurate for the integration scheme, usually require but small corrections.
+In this work, such values are used as initial guesses for a Levenberg-Marquardt algorithm\cite{Levenberg1944,Marquardt1963} carried out by the built-in MATLAB gradient-based nonlinear solver \texttt{fsolve}.\cite{MathWorks2019}

-\paragraph{Velocity constraints.}
+\subsubsection{Velocity constraints.}

-The velocity step of the time integration of Eq. \eqref{eq:verletp} together with the velocity constraint of Eq. \eqref{eq:velcons} form the RATTLE equations of the system \cite{andersen1983rattle}.
-The former is a set of linear equations that can be written in matrix form as,
+The velocity step of the time integration [Eq. \eqref{eq:verletp}] together with the velocity constraint of Eq. \eqref{eq:velcons} form the RATTLE equations of the system.\cite{Andersen1983} The latter is a set of linear equations that can be written in matrix form as

 where $\mathcal{C}$ is a $3n_{s}^{2}\times n_{b}$ matrix with blocks $\mathrm{sgn}(i'j'-ij)\mathbf{C}_{ijk}(t+\Delta t)\Delta\vec{r}_{ijk}(t+\Delta t)\Delta t/2$, and $\mathcal{B}$ is a $n_{b}\times3n_{s}^{2}$ matrix with blocks given by $\mathrm{sgn}(ij-i'j')\Delta\vec{r}_{ijk}^{T}(t+\Delta t)\mathbf{B}_{ijk}(t+\Delta t)$.
-Since the effects of the constraints in the EOM can be integrated as a set of effective impulsive forces \cite{StrattHolmgrenChandler1981}, the leftmost matrix in Eq. \ref{eq:mtmbnd} will be referred to as the Momentum Transfer Matrix (MTM).
+Since the effects of the constraints in the EOM can be integrated as a set of effective impulsive forces,\cite{StrattHolmgrenChandler1981} the leftmost matrix in Eq. \ref{eq:mtmbnd} will be referred to as the Momentum Transfer Matrix (MTM).
 From Eq. \ref{eq:mtmbnd}, it follows that the updated velocities as well as the Lagrange multipliers can be computed from the inversion of the MTM in a single step.

-\subsubsection{Dynamics including collisions}
+\subsection{Dynamics including collisions}